- In Primeval Days, the buttock was the primary sexual attraction, not the breast (It all goes back to the caveman!).

 Bloomstone: Everywhere you look, the emphasis is on the booty.
 Celebrities are showcasing their perfectly shaped behinds instead of the usual cleavage on the Red Carpet.
 Women are at the health clubs, doing squat regimens to try and attain that rounded, lifted booty.
 What is interesting is that this obsession with the booty actually goes back to the Victorian age, when women wore bustles to enhance their backsides.

 Reisler: The success of Booty Pop™ panties has come about very quickly.
 Its retail debut was at celebrity fashion mecca Kitson in Los Angeles, where the panties were “flying off the shelves.”
-We teamed with infomercial superstars Fitness Quest Inc. to launch the line on television both nationally and internationally, and we’ll be featured in all Bed, Bath and Beyond stores.
-Now all women can have access to an instant booty!
+We now sell on our site to customers all over the world so all women can have access to an instant bootylicious booty!

 Q: Lisa, you’ve been creating and producing internationally-recognized products since you were in your teens.